mainkoon81/U004-project-Python-AB-testing-typical/README.md

  - package: Pandas, Numpy, Matplotlib, Seaborn
  - func:

-__Case-02.__ More Career focused description of the online-course lead more success for both the website and the student-customers ?
+__Case-02.__ More Career focused description of the course lead more success for both the website and the student ?
  - package: Pandas, Numpy, Matplotlib, Seaborn
  - func: